 PLEASE READ THE ENTIRE DESCRIPTION FIRST!

-Hiking time: 3-6 hours (roundtrip).
+Hiking time: 7 hours (roundtrip).
 Only an estimate.
-Don't make plans that depend on it.

 Weather Conditions: http://www.theweathernetwork.com/weather/canada/alberta/kananaskis

-Mandatory Gear: Backpack (20+ litres with straps), waterproof hiking boots, snowshoes, trekking poles, windstopping shell layers, down jacket, food and snacks, 2 litres of water, gaiters, headlamp, sunglasses, toque/beanie, first aid kit (minimum blister and wound care kits), hand warmers.
+Mandatory Gear: Backpack (20+ litres with straps), waterproof hiking boots, Micro spikes, trekking poles, windstopping shell layers, food and snacks, 2-3 litres of water, gaiters, headlamp, sunglasses, hat/cap, sunscreen, first aid kit (minimum blister and wound care kits).

-Optional Gear: Camera, map and compass, GPS, sunscreen, ninja balaclava, fire starter.
+Optional Gear: Camera, map and compass, GPS, sunscreen, sonic balaclava, fire starter.

 Costs: CORA membership is $20.
 If you are not a CORA member, you're required to make paypal online payments.
 (Trip organizers will not accept cash payments).
 There are two options: (1) Paying $20 and purchasing a full annual membership.
-(2) Paying $5 drop-in fee and become a Guest.
+(2) Paying $5 as a casual day hiker.

 During the trip, you are expected to follow the trip organizer(s) and stick with the group.
 However, CORA trip organizer(s) are NOT certified mountain guides, but only experienced hikers volunteering and sharing their knowledge.
 As such, you are responsible for your own safety and equipment.

 YOU WILL BE EXPECTED TO SIGN A TRIP WAIVER.